 An awful occurrence took place a few days since, in consequence of the horrible effects of "the dose."
 As a boat laden with a full cargo of women going down the river, to the factory, at George Town, was procedding on its way, two women, who had been previously indulging farther than was consistent with propriety, fell over the side of the boat, and came to an untimely end.
 An open boat we consider a very improper means of conveyance for women at any time, more especially for so great a distance as from hence to George Town.

-Stories of women imprisoned at George Town Female Factory are featured in the Convict Women's Press book
+Further information on the George Town Female Factory and stories of women imprisoned at George Town Female Factory are featured in the Convict Women's Press book

 Convict Lives at the George Town Female Factory